We campaign and advocate for mixed race survivors of Irish institutions

 Conrad Bryan was appointed as Chair of the Health Sub-committee on this forum set up to establish health needs of survivors and make recommendations to the Government.
 The Recommendations of the Health sub-committee were announced by Minister Katherine Zappone in April 2019 ( see video below).

 The health recommendations announced at a press conference attended by Conrad Bryan as Chair of the health sub-committee was a summarised version of our recommendations.
-Unfortunately, our full report, which explains the recommendations , was not released by the Government at the time and is still to be released..
+Unfortunately, our full report, which explains the recommendations , was not released by the Government at the time.
+It was released in 2021 after the Commission released its final report in January 2021.

 Dominic Hannigan TD discusses the mixed race Irish group and its four co-founders in the debate on the investigation into Mother and Baby homes announced in January 2015.